 Physical Touch

-How Understanding Each Other’s Love Languages Can Help You Connect More Deeply
+How Understanding Each Other’s Five Love Languages Can Deepen Your Connection

 Increased Emotional Intimacy